Develop a strategy for risk communication and community engagement to support a successful contact tracing initiative.

 2.a Determine messages and channels for relaying messages to cases, contacts and health care providers.

 Support cases and contacts while in isolation and quarantine to ensure they have the information needed to stay safe and adhere to public health recommendations.
+(See National Academies of Sciences, Engineering, and Medicine Encouraging Participation and Cooperation in Contact Tracing: Lessons from Survey Research)

 Share new information on the COVID-19 situation in the area.